 - Softbank is the easiest company to deal with to get cellphone service.

 - au offers cellphone service plans of all types, including the iPhone.

 Other Useful Resources

-- JAWHM. the Japan Association for Working Holiday Makers, is up and running again.
+- JAWHM. the Japan Association for Working Holiday Makers.

 - JET is great if you want to go through a English teaching program and prefer to have everything organized prior to arrival.

 - Japan Guide Cherry Blossom Forecast also lists plenty of other sightseeing information.

 - Japan Meteorological Agency provides the necessary up-to-date earthquake, tsunami, air quality, and typhoon information.

 - Japan Post Bank is useful bank in which to get an account, as their branches are located all throughout Japan.

 - 7 Bank is an easy bank account to set up, and to send back money to home country.